-4.2.
+4.3.
 Congestion Control Extensions

-TCP congestion control has been an extremely active research area for many years (see [RFC5783], as it determines the performance of many applications that use TCP.
-A number of experimental RFCs address issues with flow start-up, overshoot, and steady-state behavior in the basic RFC 5681 algorithms.
+TCP congestion control has been an extremely active research area for many years (see RFC 5783, Section 7.6), as it determines the performance of many applications that use TCP.
+A number of experimental RFCs address issues with flow start-up, overshoot, and steady-state behavior in the basic RFC 5681 (see Section 2) algorithms.
 In this sub-sections, enhancements to TCP's congestion control are listed.
 The next sub-section focus on TCP's loss recovery.